yanvow/adhd_ds/index.md

 {% include bars_ratings_pn.html %}

-#### Is it possible for a film to excel without tugging at our heartstrings?

 It's interesting to see that drama is the highest rated genre, while horror is the lowest.
 Some possible reasons for why drama might be more highly rated could include:

  * Drama films often explore complex, relatable themes and emotions, which can be highly compelling for many viewers.